gebhardleon/SpheroidSegmentationRegistration/README.md

 2. change the PIVFilePath to the the PIV data in .m format
 3. change the outputpath to the desired output folder.
 The heatmaps will be saved here.

+## Help
+I'm happy if the codes find use - feel free to contact me for further questions via leon.gebhard@polytechnique.edu